Skip to content

 Step 9: Get Cited in AI Overviews in Google Search

-Being cited positions your brand as a trusted brand authority, even when people don’t immediately click through.
+Being cited in AI Overviews positions your brand as a trusted authority, even when people don’t immediately click through.
+That brand familiarity influences the next search, and the one after that.

 Step 10: Build Real Authority and Links to Boost Your Ranking

 For small and medium businesses, earning these signals doesn’t require a massive PR budget.
-Start with the opportunities already in front of you.
+Start with what’s already in front of you.

 “As backlinks go, your local Chamber of Commerce membership backlink is geographically relevant and certainly worth three or four hundred bucks a year.”